-The Heart Foundation’s Jump Rope for Heart is a skipping program for schools which teaches children how to keep fit and healthy while having fun!
+Jump Rope for Heart is a fundraising and physical activity program based around skipping.
+It teaches school aged children how to keep fit and healthy, all while having fun and raising vital funds for heart disease research and education.